Bamboo textile: Bamboo composite and biopolymer construction

 There are various approaches to the use of bamboo in composites and as an additive in biopolymers for construction.
-In this case, as opposed to bamboo fabrics for clothing, bamboo fibres are extracted through mechanical needling and scraping or through a steam explosion process where bamboo is injected with steam and placed under pressure and then exposed to the atmosphere where small explosions within the bamboo due to steam release allows for the collection of fibre.
+In this case, as opposed to bamboo fabrics for clothing, bamboo fibres are extracted through mechanical needling and scraping or through a steam explosion process where bamboo is injected with steam and placed under pressure and then exposed to the atmosphere, where small explosions within the bamboo due to steam release allows for the collection of fibre.
 Bamboo fibre can be in a pulped form in which the material is extremely fine and in a powdered state.

 Ecological considerations

 Growth

 Bamboo has many advantages over cotton as a raw material for textiles.
 Reaching up to 35 m tall, bamboo is the largest member of the grass family.
 They are the fastest growing woody plants in the world.
 One Japanese species has been recorded as growing over 1 m a day.
 There are over 1,600 species found in diverse climates from cold mountains to hot tropical regions.
 About 40 e6ha of the Earth is covered with bamboo, mostly in Asia.
-The high growth rate of bamboo and the fact that bamboo can grow in diverse climates makes the bamboo plant a sustainable and versatile resource.
+The high growth rate of bamboo and the fact that bamboo can grow in relatively diverse climates could indicate a potential to make the bamboo plant a more sustainable and versatile resource than many alternatives.
+However clear evidence to back up this claim in general is still very sparse.

-The bamboo species used for clothing is called Moso bamboo.
+The bamboo species used for clothing is called moso bamboo, or just moso.
 Moso bamboo is the most important bamboo in China, where it covers about 3 e6ha – about two percent of China's forest area.
-It is the main species for bamboo timber and plays an important ecological role.
+It is the main species for bamboo timber and is said to play an important ecological role.

 Harvesting

 Once a new shoot emerges from the ground, the new cane will reach its full height in just eight to ten weeks.
 Each cane reaches maturity in three to five years.
 It is a grass and so regenerates after being cut just like a lawn without the need for replanting.
-This regular harvesting actually benefits the health of the plant—studies have shown that felling of canes leads to vigorous re-growth and an increase in the amount of biomass the next year.
+This regular harvesting stimulates the plant, to regrow at a higher rate and to produce younger, and therefore healthier, faster growing shoots.
+This is comparable to many cultivated plants, especially trees and bushes as well known examples.
+This is comparable to pruning.
+Studies have shown that felling of canes leads to vigorous re-growth and an increase in the amount of biomass the next year.

 Yield and land use

 Bamboo can be used as food, fibre and shelter and due to its ease of growth and extraordinary growth rate it is a cheap, sustainable and efficient crop.
-Bamboo grows very densely, its clumping nature enables a lot of it to be grown in a comparatively small area, easing pressure on land use.
+Bamboo grows very densely; its clumping nature enables a lot of it to be grown in a comparatively small area, easing pressure on land use.
 With average yields for bamboo of up to 60 t/ha greatly exceeding the average yields of 20 t/ha for most trees, and 2 t/ha for cotton, bamboo's high yield per hectare becomes very significant.